samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 #### Level 3: Potent Cantrip

 Your damaging cantrips affect even creatures that avoid the brunt of the effect.
-When you cast a cantrip at a creature and you miss with the attack roll or the target succeeds on a saving throw against the cantrip, the target takes half the cantrip’s damage (if any) but suffers no additional effect from the cantrip.
+When you cast a cantrip at a creature and you miss with the attack roll or the target succeeds on a saving throw against the cantrip, the target takes half the cantrip's damage (if any) but suffers no additional effect from the cantrip.

 #### Level 6: Sculpt Spells

 You can create pockets of relative safety within the effects of your evocations.
-When you cast an Evocation spell that affects other creatures that you can see, you can choose a number of them equal to 1 plus the spell’s level.
+When you cast an Evocation spell that affects other creatures that you can see, you can choose a number of them equal to 1 plus the spell's level.
 The chosen creatures automatically succeed on their saving throws against the spell, and they take no damage if they would normally take half damage on a successful save.

 #### Level 10: Empowered Evocation